-"Boot" is the name given to the cover for the "works" of a reed pipe, (the resonators above serving to help shape the tone and stabilise tuning) and "boot" is also used for the whole assembly, which includes a block into which is mounted a shallot and tongue anchored by a wedge, and a tuning spring fitted through a hole in the block.
+"Boot" is the name given to the working end of a reed pipe, (the resonators above serving to help shape the tone and stabilise tuning) and "boot" is also used for the tube covering the shallot and tongue.
+These are fixed to the block by a wedge, and a tuning spring is fitted through a hole in the block.
 This spring is moved up or down to vary the vibrating length of the tongue to tune the pipe.
 The springs on most of the reeds in this organ were still the original steel, which was very rusty, so I needed to make new ones in phosphor bronze.
 A few were already in PB but wrongly shaped.
 They need a good spring action to maintain contact with the tongues at all times and hold them against their shallots.
 At the same time they must be able to move freely when tuning and not build up a tension which could work its way out later and spoil the tuning.

 Some shallots are leathered (for a smoother tone), and those were inspected first.
 There's no point in removing perfectly good leather here, as it's not required to move.
 A few needed renewing but most had hardly deteriorated in the last 20 years - they were all done in 1983.
 A few of the tongues were noticeably wrongly curved, but this job was left for later when the pipes coud be placed on their chests together with their flue helpers.
 They would then receive the correct pressure, a very important criteria for reeds.